 Step 3: In each incision, push in half of a fresh garlic clove.
 Season entire roast with salt and pepper as well as fresh rosemary.

-Step 4: Insert a reliable meat thermometer in the roast, place roast in cast iron pan (or any oven safe pan) in order to collect the drippings and place the cast iron pan on the grill over indirect heat.
+Step 4: Insert a reliable meat thermometer (like the Thermoworks Signals or the ThermoWorks Smoke X4 RF) in the roast, place roast in cast iron pan (or any oven safe pan) in order to collect the drippings and place the cast iron pan on the grill over indirect heat.
 I can’t stress enough the importance of using a reliable meat thermometer, it can be the difference in perfection and disaster with an expensive cut of meat.
 Don’t ask me how I know.
 If using a charcoal grill, place your wood chunk on direct heat.

 Step 5: Spoon juices collected in pan over roast about every 20 minutes.
 When internal temperature reaches 125 degrees, remove roast from grill and increase direct heat to high.